Speidell/speidell.github.io/_pages/about.md

   - /about.html
 ---

-I am a molecular and behavioral neuroscientist who is focused on the complex set of mechanisms which underly neurodegeneration.
-Currently, my work investigates the molecular pathogenesis of Huntington’s Disease, with a special focus on the changing epigenetic landscape in early states of disease progression.
-To this end, I utilize cell-free experiments, *in vitro* approaches, and a variety of mouse models to bridge the gap between (epi)genetic triggers and phenotypic outcomes.
+I am a molecular and behavioral neuroscientist who is focused on the complex set of mechanisms which underly neurodegeneration, especially those which affect synaptic transmission.
+Currently, my work investigates the molecular pathogenesis of Huntington’s Disease, with a focus on the heavily distrupted epigenetic landscape in the early stages of disease progression.
+To do so, I utilize a variety of computational approaches, cell-free experiments, *in vitro* systems, and an array of mouse models to bridge the gap in understanding between (epi)genetic modifications and phenotypic outcomes.

 By combining anatomical neuroscience with high-resolution data analysis, I aim to map the structural and functional changes that occur during disease states.
 My research interests include: